scala-steward-org/scala-steward-action/README.md

 ### Updating multiple repositories

-#### Using `repos.md`
+To update multiple repositories you can either maintain a list in a markdown file or use a Github app that you can install in each repository you want to update.

-To update multiple repositories you would need to perform the following steps:
+#### Using a file

-1. Create a markdown file containing the list of repositories in markdown format:
+1. Create a file containing the list of repositories in markdown format:

     ```markdown
     # repos.md